 +218913633082 (WhatsApp)

-The best way to get to Libya is on a flight from Tunis to Tripoli.
+The best way to get to Libya is by flight from Tunis to Tripoli.

 Tunis Air as well as Libyan Wings fly this route daily.